ServiceNowDevProgram/code-snippets/Fix scripts/Adjust Variable Order on Catalog Item/readme.md

 # Adjust Variable Order on Catalog Item

 This Fix Script helps developers to automatically re-order all variables of a given Catalog Item or Variable Set.
-We all know the struggle, that initially we set up variables with fixed order steps such as 100, 200, 300, 400 ...
+We all know the struggle, that initially we set up variables with fixed order steps such as: 100, 200, 300, 400 ...
-However, over time, additional variables are inserted in between, resulting in a messy looking order (e.g. 10, 15, 50, 55, 100, 200, 350, 300, 400).
+However, over time, additional variables are inserted in between, resulting in a messy looking order, e.g.: 10, 15, 50, 55, 100, 200, 350, 300, 400 ...
 This fix script should enable developers to keep their Catalog Items celan and structured, whith minimal effort.

 ### Instruction